manan-luthra/manan-luthra.github.io/publications.md

 ## Aerial robot swarms: a review
 ### IAES International Journal of Robotics and Automation (IJRA) (2023)
 Abstract:
+This review examines current research on aerial robot swarms, their applications, system architecture, impact on society, dynamics, flying mechanisms, and algorithms for control.
+It also discusses current trends, including swarm pattern formation behavior.

 Key topics covered:
 - Classification of unmanned aerial vehicles